Are you protecting your business?

 The costs and damage to a business can be astronomical.
 The United Kingdom is the third most targeted country in the world with €1.7bn costs for Toll Fraud alone.

 What is toll fraud?

 Toll Fraud occurs when an outside caller can access the features and facilities of a telephone system for fraudulent purposes.
-It’s recognised as a serious form of organised crime committed by fraudsters and can have links with drug dealers and even terrorists.
+It’s recognised as a serious form of organised crime committed by fraudsters.
+It also been considered to be a funding solution for drug dealers and even terrorists.

-Most PBX systems generally have remote access facilities for the purposes of system maintenance, however this might also make it possible for hackers to reprogram part of the system which then enables them to accumulate large bills through unauthorized calls, usually to Africa or other domains where call rates remain relatively high.
+Most PBX systems generally have remote access facilities for the purposes of system maintenance.
+However, this might also make it possible for hackers to reprogram part of the system.
+This enables them to accumulate large bills through unauthorized calls, usually to Africa or other domains where call rates remain relatively high.

 Why is it a threat to your business?

 Toll Fraud is both a network and security threat to your business, although it’s thought that many businesses still do not do enough to protect themselves from it.